- Clark County

 Dogwood Neighborhood Park

-Drivers may encounter delays due to single lane closures and construction equipment moving on and off the road.
+Drivers may encounter delays due to single lane closures and construction.
 Work is expected to be complete by the end of October.

 NE 119th Street – Road & Utility Relocation Work

 Utility companies and contractors working for Clark County will continue to work along NE119th Street, from west of 72nd Avenue to east of 87th Avenue, with major road construction beginning in September.
 The speed limit has been lowered to 25 mph, with fines doubled in construction zones.
 Installation of a new gas line, relocation of existing utilities and construction of new traffic control devices likely will result in delays through the project area.
 Motorists are encouraged to use alternate routes when possible.

 Discovery Corridor Wastewater Transmission System – sewer pipeline

 From Sept.
 22 to approximately Oct.
 17, a 10-foot wide section of road will be closed on the east side of South 56th Place and on the north side of South Sixth Way.
 Two-way traffic will be allowed on the portion of the road that remains open.
 Orange cones will divide vehicle traffic from the construction area.
 Driveways for businesses will remain open to the greatest extent possible.
 The contractor will coordinate with each business to inform them of construction status.

 Construction will continue on North 50th Place in the coming weeks.
 Flaggers will be present at all times that work is occurring.
 Traffic will be allowed to pass as needed.

 2014 Pavement Management Program – Microsurfacing, Slurry Seal, Cape Seal and Overlay Projects